Fagundo/FinML/README.md

 FinML hosts a number of services that aggregate into a financial analytics tool.
 In its current form, users can apply machine learning to near real-time (updated every minute) stock data via a Jupyter Hub.
 Django queries data with ansynchronous Celery tasks and stores the stock quotes in a Postgres container.
 We host all of this in an AWS EC2 instance that provides a CI/CD pipeline via Jenkins.

 ## End Goal
 A Machine Learning Operations pipeline that updates and deploys models based on real time data.
-We aim to a pipeline that makes price predicitons for a reinforcement learning trading agent.
+We aim to generate price predicitons for a reinforcement learning trading agent to autonomously trade on.

 ## How To
 You will need to copy `.env-sample` to `.env` in your local environment.